Time-of Use (TOU) Rate for EV Owners

 AMP is offering an incentive to EV customers to use less electricity during the peak hours of the day.
 Using electricity outside of these peak times reduces AMP’s costs (both distribution equipment costs and energy costs) and passes savings along to customers in discounted hours.

 Other customer segments may be considered for an optional TOU rate in the future if their usage patterns offer a similar potential to pass along the savings.
-The PUB may explore TOU options for wider audiences in the future.
+The Public Utilities Board may explore TOU options for wider audiences in the future.

 When will my bill show my enrollment in TOU?